LitcoinOfficial/Litcoin-GuideToSoloMining/README.md

 `$ ./src/zcashd -daemon`

+To stop the daemon, enter the command
+`$ ./src/zcash-cli stop `

 Give your server a few seconds to finish loading.
 You can check to see if it's working via:

 `$ ./src/zcash-cli getinfo`